Looking out for Weak Leaders vs. Strong Leaders

 The single biggest decision you make in your job—bigger than all the rest—is who you name manager.
 When you name the wrong person manager, nothing fixes that bad decision.
 Not compensation, not benefits—nothing.

-Make sure in 2018 you are being the leader you want to be, or you are working for the leader you believe and trust in.
+Make sure this year you are being the leader you want to be, or you are working for the leader you believe and trust in.

 The biggest mistake people make is that they work for people that do not inspire them.
 I believe that most people that succeed is because they have inspiration, growth and development – re-evaluate your situation, and do not be scared to have a conversation or make a decision!